Article

 The study included 54 participants, 29 diagnosed with neuropsychiatric symptoms of long COVID syndrome, and 25 healthy controls.
 The mean age of patients with long COVID was 42.4 years.
 Nine of them were hospitalized and required supplemental oxygen and/or ventilation during acute COVID-19.

 Importantly, participants with long COVID syndrome had poorer scores on the Motor Battery tests, especially on the 2-minute endurance walk test, the 4-meter walk gait speed test, and the 9-hole pegboard dexterity test (test of dominant hand).
-These findings are consistent with a recent functional MRI study that investigated brain activation during a working memory task and demonstrated that participants with long COVID and neuropsychiatric symptoms performed worse than healthy controls in the domains of endurance, locomotion, and dominant hand manual dexterity. https://discovermednews.com/patients-with-post-covid-syndrome-and-neuropsychiatric-symptoms-have-different-brain-activation-during-the-working-memory-task/
+These findings are consistent with a recent functional MRI study that investigated brain activation during a working memory task and showed that participants with neuropsychiatric symptoms of long COVID performed worse than healthy controls in the domains of endurance, locomotion, and manual dexterity of dominant hand. https://discovermednews.com/patients-with-post-covid-syndrome-and-neuropsychiatric-symptoms-have-different-brain-activation-during-the-working-memory-task/

-In all participants, a decrease in total N-acetyl-compound levels in the frontal white matter predicted poorer performance on several cognitive measures.
-Lower N-acetyl-compound levels in the gray matter of the anterior cingulate cortex were associated with lower endurance on the 2-minute walk test.
+A decrease in total N-acetyl-compound levels in the frontal white matter predicted poorer performance of all long COVID patients on several cognitive measures.
+Additionally, lower N-acetyl-compound level in the gray matter of the anterior cingulate cortex was associated with lower endurance on the 2-minute walk test.

-These findings are consistent with the results of brain MR spectroscopy in HIV-1-positive patients.
+These findings are consistent with the results of brain MR spectroscopy found in patients positive for HIV-1.
 A decrease in Cr, NAA, and Glu levels and an increase in Cho and MI levels in neuroHIV indicate neuroinflammation, microglial proliferation, and neuronal injury or loss.
-A decrease in NAA and Glu/Gln levels of the cortical gray matter observed in early HIV-1 infection indicates that HIV-1 causes neuronal and astroglial dysfunction within a short time after infection.
-In HIV-1 infected individuals, a decreased Glu/Cr ratio was shown to correlate with worse performance on verbal recall, psychomotor speed, and reaction time.
+A decrease in NAA and Glu/Gln levels in the cortical gray matter found in early HIV-1 infection indicates that the virus causes neuronal and astroglial dysfunction within a short time after infection.
+In HIV-1-infected individuals, a decreased Glu/Cr ratio was shown to correlate with worse performance on verbal recall, psychomotor speed, and reaction time.

 Conclusion

-In this study, brain proton MR spectroscopy demonstrated decreased tNAA and Glu/Gln levels, increased Cho and tCr levels, and altered MI levels (decreased or increased depending on the severity of acute COVID-19) in the frontal brain regions of long COVID patients with neuropsychiatric symptoms.
+In this study, brain proton MR spectroscopy demonstrated decreased tNAA and Glu/Gln levels, increased Cho and tCr levels, and altered MI levels (decreased or increased depending on the severity of acute COVID-19) in the frontal brain regions of patients with neuropsychiatric symptoms of long COVID.
 The observed changes in Glu/Gln balance, total N-acetyl-compound levels, and MI provided evidence of neuronal injury or loss, as well as of persistent neuroinflammation and glial dysfunction in the brains of long COVID patients.
 These findings are consistent with the results of proton MR spectroscopy in other neurodegenerative diseases, such as neuroHIV.

 This article was published in the Journal of Infectious Diseases.